-Do you see yourself being easily overwhelmed by seemingly subtle things?
+Do you sometimes feel easily overwhelmed by seemingly subtle things?
 Do you notice other people’s moods before anyone else?
 If this sounds like you, you may be a ‘highly sensitive person’, and your DNA may be partially responsible for it.

 But let’s backtrack.
-What does it even mean to be a ‘highly sensitive person’ (HSP)?
+What does it even mean to be a ‘highly sensitive person’ (HSP) and what are highly sensitive person traits?
 HSPs feel ‘too much and too deeply,’ experiencing the world as if all sensations, experiences, perceptions were given microphones.
-If you are highly sensitive, you would respond to the slightest stimuli.
+If you have a highly sensitive personality, you would respond to the slightest stimuli.
 One way to measure this trait is the HSP Scale, a questionnaire that scores the extent of your sensory processing sensitivity.
-From a mental health perspective, this trait is important because it is correlated with symptoms of neuroticism (which is characterized by frustration, moodiness, anxiety, depression, and so forth).
+From a mental health perspective, this HSP genetic trait is important because it is correlated with symptoms of neuroticism (which is characterized by frustration, moodiness, anxiety, depression, and so forth).

 Ready to find out what your DNA says about the extent to which you are highly sensitive?
 Log onto Genomelink now!